jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 **websocketChat.html** - The user has entered a message into an input field:
 `gist:jamigibbs/6237b56dc7a832139a19e9dee11644c9`

-**websocketChat.js** - When they submit/hit enter, a chat message record is created and on success, we emit the "transmit" socket event:
+**websocketChat.js** - When they submit/press enter, a chat message record is created using the [createRecord](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.data_salesforce_write) module and on success, we emit the "transmit" socket event:
 `gist:jamigibbs/559e3d39a185e1d1abc797e40d4c89cf`

 **server.js** - The server, listening for the "transmit" event, emits another event back to the web component called "chatupdated":
 `gist:jamigibbs/c9a42ccdf13eb9ca215b1d7f9b4e0bd8`

-**websocketChat.js (again)** - Now _all_ active components receive this "chatupdated" event which refreshes the messages list to display (nearly) instantaneously the latest message.
+**websocketChat.js (again)** - Now _all_ active components receive this "chatupdated" event which refreshes the messages list to display (nearly) instantaneously the latest message (or however long it takes Salesforce to refresh its cache via [refreshApex](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/apex#data_apex__refresh_cache)):
 `gist:jamigibbs/a98cd7620ffa454316f14b4d2f1798a1`

 [![Chat Messaging](./chat-messages.gif)](https://d.pr/i/FRv0mY)